spinach/FantasyPremierLeague.py/README.md

 1. Go to [https://fantasy.premierleague.com/](https://fantasy.premierleague.com/) and login.
 2. Go to leagues, and then click on the league you want to analyse
 3. Check out the URL.
 It will be something like https://fantasy.premierleague.com/a/leagues/standings/336217/classic.
 Save the 336217 number, which is your league entry id.
-4. Decide what GameWeek you want to analyse, let's say it's 2.
+4. Decide what GameWeek you want to analyse, let's say it's 2, and then check what type of league it is (whether h2h or classic)
-5. Run the following command at the root of your project by inserting your specific league entry Id and Gameweek Number: `python playersPickedInLeague.py --league 336217 --gameweek 2` or `python playersPickedInLeague.py -l 336217 -g 2`
+5. Run the following command at the root of your project by inserting your specific league entry Id and Gameweek Number: `python playersPickedInLeague.py --league 336217 --gameweek 2 --type classic` or `python playersPickedInLeague.py -l 336217 -g 2 -t classic`.
+For h2h leagues, replace `classic` with `h2h`.

 Voila, you should be able to see 2 csv files created at the root of your project